Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 - Multi-platform support limited to big 4 device platforms

-EASY TO USE, YET HIGHLY CUSTOMIZABLE:PrivateVPN unblocks Netflix in numerous countries, providing 4K-capable connections on up to 6 devices at once.
+EASY TO USE, YET HIGHLY CUSTOMIZABLE:PrivateVPN provides secure access to Netflix in numerous countries, providing 4K-capable connections on up to 6 devices at once.
 The provider’s apps are easy to use, yet provide comprehensive protection options.
 A 30-day money-back guarantee is available.

 Read my full review of PrivateVPN.